bigeasy/programmatic/diary.md

 Now that I think about it, why am I trying to survive minification?
 The route I'm taking now would require the user to install a parser.
 That's more complicated than minification isn't it?

+## Concerns and Decisions

+ * Decided that I do not care about minification.
+Realized, too, that a generated generator that contains an AST would be minification safe.

+## Generator Output

+Generators can be output, written to file, then distributed as source.
+They can also be unit tested.